lszymanski7/boilerplate-js/README.md

 <!-- FEATURES -->
 ## Features
 - Webpack configuration split into three files to separate development and production environments.
-Provides support for webpack-dev-server and plugins such as:
+Provides support for `webpack-dev-server` and plugins such as:
-  - html-webpack-plugin,
+  - `html-webpack-plugin`,
-  - copy-webpack-plugin,
+  - `copy-webpack-plugin`,
-  - mini-css-extract-plugin,
+  - `mini-css-extract-plugin`,
-  - css-minimizer-webpack-plugin,
+  - `css-minimizer-webpack-plugin`,
-  - terser-webpack-plugin.
+  - `terser-webpack-plugin`.
 - Converting ECMAScript 2015+ code into a backwards compatible version of JavaScript.
 - Possibility to conduct unit tests and generate code coverage.
 - A simple Express server that allows you to deploy your application to Heroku.